opensource-compliance-gh/plus-messenger-gpl/README.md

 There is no section 3(a) compliance (no corresponding source) and no section 3(b) compliance (no written offer).
 Both routes the licence provides are unused.

-**No licence text.
-No offer.
-No repository link.
-Nothing.** That is the entire licence footprint of an application built on GPL code and installed fifty million times.
+Those two strings are the entire licence footprint of an application built on GPL code and installed fifty million times.

 ---

 # Chapter 7, Finding 5: this is a written policy, not an oversight

 One stale repository is an accident.
-This is the chapter where that reading stops working.
+This is the chapter where that reading stops working, and the rule quoted below is what [Chapter 8](#chapter-8-finding-6-october-2025-when-the-stated-reason-collided-with-reality) then measures the developer's own conduct against.

 ### 2016: the violation is identified correctly, in his own group, with him in it